lidofinance/scripts/README.md

 The snapshot tests run only if the vote script exists.

-If there are multiple vote scripts all the common tests fail.
+If there are multiple vote scripts all the scripts are run and executed sequentially in lexicographical order by script name.

 ### Common tests in master branch